vam-community/vam-party/CONTRIBUTING.md

 - Check for party updates at launch
 - Happy paths in tests for all commands and controller methods
 - Ability to bundle morphs, clothing etc in packages (a "type" field on packages that limits available filetypes)
-- Ability to specify dependencies (browse the tree using a hashset to avoid infinite recursion, print in show)
+- Ability to specify dependencies (browse the tree using a hash set to avoid infinite recursion, print in show)
 - Progress indicator (especially in the initial load)
 - Cache results (based on last modified date, i.e. a simple json file with the last results, remember to clear old entries on reload)
 - Catch-all when scanning saves folder so each failing scene gets a log even when an unexpected error happens; move scene logs into the scene itself